Skip to Main Content

 What are Scholarly Articles and Where do I Find Them?

-You can search a database by creating and submitting a search query.
+You search a database by creating a search query.
+Search queries use search terms and can have Boolean Operators and punctuation.
 Based off your search query, you will get a list of articles (and other resources) as results.

 Why Care About Peer-review?